WisconsinRobotics/WRoverPlayground/src/service_training/Service_Training.md

 | Request message    |`ExamplePackage::ExampleService::Request` |`ExamplePackage.srv.ExampleServiceRequest` |
 | Response message   |`ExamplePackage::ExampleService::Response`|`ExamplePackage.srv.ExampleServiceResponse`|

-## Writing Server and Client nodes
+## Writing Server and Client Nodes
 Inside this module are two demo code files in the `src` folder, one in Python and one in C++.
 The server code creates a service server node that takes in an interger and doubles it.
 The client code creates a service client node that uses the server to double a number on repeat.
 Note that since the service uses `int64` (a integer with 64 bits), running the client code will eventually reach an integer overflow.

 Read through the demo files to understand how to write server and client nodes.
 Come back to this file and continue when you are ready.